 Ugly Christmas sweaters have had their day.
 (A snow globe sweater, really?)
 Cookie exchanges are bad for non-bakers.
-And almost everyone has an ornament or two from exchanges that don’t work on their tree.
+And almost everyone has an ornament or two from past gift exchanges that don’t work on their tree.
 If you’re looking for funny Christmas gift exchange ideas, why not go low?
 To the toes, that is!
 A Christmas sock exchange is fresh and fun.

 Socks are great for all ages and genders, and Christmas socks are a blast to wear.
 A sock exchange is perfect for girlfriends or for a co-ed group.
 It’s a great party idea for the younger set, too, and kids Christmas socks are the cutest!